matschaffer/matschaffer.com/_posts/2021-10-04-monitor-home-internet-with-elastic.md

 ## The approach

-I figured if I could have something like [÷Ookla Speedtest](https://www.speedtest.net/) running continually and storing data, I could demonstrate and quantify the issue.
+I figured if I could have something like [Ookla Speedtest](https://www.speedtest.net/) running continually and storing data, I could demonstrate and quantify the issue.

 But what to use?